Cultivated Varieties of Japanese Tea - Zairai

 This expands the total surface area of the tree’s roots allowing the plant to expand and tap into water and minerals deeper in the ground.

-The deep earthy aroma of a cup of zairai can also be attributed to their taproot.
+Flavor & Aroma Zairai has a deep, earthy aroma that can be attributed to their taproot.
 As the root grows deep into the ground, the nutrients and scent from the soil is more readily absorbed and retained.

 At d:matcha Kyoto, our zairai tea field in Yubune is located next to the river.
 If you look carefully, you will be able to see different shades of green on the tea trees - similar to a checkered or spotted pattern.
 This difference in colour indicates the unique characteristics of each zairai tea tree.